ajaxorg/ace/demo/kitchen-sink/docs/rst.rst

     The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
     Blank lines are not allowed between term and definition.

+Results in:

+what
+  Definition lists associate a term with a definition.

+*how*
+  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
+  Blank lines are not allowed between term and definition.

 Preformatting (code samples)